CVE-2000-1225

 01 // Technical Summary

-Xitami 2.5b web servers are vulnerable to a critical information disclosure flaw.
-Attackers can remotely access the testcgi.exe program, revealing sensitive configuration details and potentially enabling further compromise of the server and its data.
-This vulnerability poses a significant risk of data breaches and system takeover.
+Xitami 2.5b web servers are vulnerable to remote information disclosure due to the default installation of testcgi.exe.
+Attackers can exploit this to obtain sensitive configuration details, potentially leading to further compromise and system takeover.
+This vulnerability poses a significant risk to confidentiality and integrity.

 02 // Vulnerability Mechanism